tkobil/NYU-Operating-Systems/final_project/README.md

 # CS-GY 6233 Final Project

 ## Introduction
 This directory consists of the C code to read and write to disk with various parameters (thread count, block size, block count, read/write flag, file name).
-In additional, there are several python scripts used to measure the performance of the C programs.
-These python scripts rely on test cases define in .json files.
+In addition, there are several python scripts used to measure the performance of the C programs.
+These python scripts rely on test cases defined in .json files.

 ## Compiling
 To compile, simply run: